-- 126.1.
-An excess officer who does not accept voluntary redundancy is entitled to a seven month retention period. - 126.2.
-The retention period will commence: - (a) on the day the officer is advised in writing by the Chief Executive that he or she is an excess officer; or - (b) in the case of an officer who is invited by the Chief Executive to submit an election to be retired one month after the day on which the election is invited. - 126.3.
-At the end of the retention period, if the officer has not been redeployed at level, the officer will be offered a choice of: - (a) a suitable vacant position at the officer's substantive level, to be transferred to in accordance with the PSM Act; or - (b) retiring from the Commission with a severance payment which will be the equivalent to what the officer would have received had the officer accepted the voluntary redundancy, less the amount of salary that the officer received during the retention period. - 126.4.
-To be transferred to a suitable position in accordance with subclause 126.3 an excess officer need only be found suitable, or suitable within a reasonable time (generally three to six months) to be transferred to the position.
+- 129.1.
+An excess officer who does not accept voluntary redundancy is entitled to a seven month retention period. - 129.2.
+The retention period will commence: - (a) on the day the officer is advised in writing by the Chief Executive that they are an excess officer; or - (b) in the case of an officer who is invited by the Chief Executive to submit an election to be retired one month after the day on which the election is invited. - 129.3.
+At the end of the retention period, if the officer has not been redeployed at level, the officer will be offered a choice of: - (a) a suitable vacant position at the officer's substantive level, to be transferred to in accordance with the PSM Act; or - (b) retiring from the Commission with a severance payment which will be the equivalent to what the officer would have received had the officer accepted the voluntary redundancy, less the amount of salary that the officer received during the retention period. - 129.4.
+To be transferred to a suitable position in accordance with subclause 129.3 an excess officer need only be found suitable, or suitable within a reasonable time (generally three to six months) to be transferred to the position.

-127 Reduction in Classification
+130 Reduction in Classification

-- 127.1.
-Where efforts to redeploy at level have failed and where the officer has refused the offer of voluntary redundancy agrees, the Chief Executive with the agreement of the officer may reduce the officer in classification and place the officer in a specific position. - 127.2.
+- 130.1.
+Where efforts to redeploy at level have failed and where the officer has refused the offer of voluntary redundancy agrees, the Chief Executive with the agreement of the officer may reduce the officer in classification and place the officer in a specific position. - 130.2.
 Reduction in classification is to occur in accordance with the PSM Act.

-128 Involuntary Retirement
+131 Involuntary Retirement

-- 128.1.
+- 131.1.
 An excess officer may be made involuntarily redundant, subject to the agreement of the union(s).
 This clause applies to excess officers who are not:

 - (a) retired with consent;

 - (b) redeployed to another position; or

 - (c) reduced in classification.

-- 128.2.
+- 131.2.
 An officer may be involuntarily retired subject to the agreement of the union(s), such agreement not to be withheld if, during or after six months from the date the officer was declared excess, the officer:

 - (a) does not accept a transfer; or

-- (b) has refused to apply for, or be considered for, a position for which the officer could reasonably be expected to be qualified to perform, either immediately or in a reasonable time. - 128.3.
-Where the Chief Executive believes that there is insufficient productive work available for an excess officer during the retention period, the Chief Executive may make the officer involuntarily redundant before the end of the retention period. - 128.4.
-An excess officer will not be involuntarily retired if he or she has not been invited to elect to be voluntarily retired with benefits, or has made such an election and the Chief Executive refuses to approve it. - 128.5.
-Where the Chief Executive involuntarily retires an excess officer, the officer will be given no less than four weeks' notice of the action proposed; or five weeks if the officer is over forty-five years old and has completed at least two years of continuous service.
+- (b) has refused to apply for, or be considered for, a position for which the officer could reasonably be expected to be qualified to perform, either immediately or in a reasonable time.

+- 131.3.
+Where the Chief Executive believes that there is insufficient productive work available for an excess officer during the retention period, the Chief Executive may make the officer involuntarily redundant before the end of the retention period. - 131.4.
+An excess officer will not be involuntarily retired if they have not been invited to elect to be voluntarily retired with benefits, or has made such an election and the Chief Executive refuses to approve it. - 131.5.
+Where the Chief Executive involuntarily retires an excess officer, the officer will be given no less than four weeks' notice of the action proposed; or five weeks if the officer is over 45 years of age and has completed at least two years of continuous service.
 This notice period will, as far as practicable, be concurrent with the seven month retention period.

-129 Income Maintenance Payment
+132 Income Maintenance Payment